smithy-lang/smithy-examples/conversion/README.md

 *Note*: Smithy takes a different approach to modeling APIs from OpenAPI.
 Smithy is protocol agnostic, which means it focuses on the interfaces and abstractions that are provided to end-users rather than how the data is sent over the wire.
 OpenAPI, on the other hand only defines RESTful APIs.
-Because these two Because Smithy allows for a wider range of formats and a richer API model, conversions from Smithy to OpenAPI (and vice versa) may be lossy.
+Because Smithy allows for a wider range of formats and a richer API model, conversions from Smithy to OpenAPI (and vice versa) may be lossy.